 A model of the object being augmented (RQ5) is a fundamental piece for cAR because it supports multiple interaction techniques (e.g. anchoring, orientation, extraction, triggers) and compelling application features (e.g. search, video playback, etc).
-The question remains on how such model should be created and potentially distributed to a cAR device.
+The question remains on how such models should be created and potentially distributed to a cAR device.
 In the case of document-based applications like active reading such a model could be made available by, for example, the publisher of the physical document, either as a self-contained cAR device application or as a file formatted for a general purpose reader.
 In any case the basic contents, meta-data, and media files should be bundled by a third party and distributed to the device.
-We envision a scenario where the device, upon touching a document for the first time, tries to locate itself within a list of known documents, in a local or cloud.
+We envision a scenario where the device, upon touching a document for the first time, tries to locate itself within a list of known documents, in a local or cloud-based database.

 In another approach, the cAR device attempts to create the model of the document based on the images captured by its camera.
 A basic image-stitching algorithm could provide the basic frame of reference for contact-based interaction techniques, direct pointing and anchoring.
 More elaborate techniques like orientation and extraction would need user assistance or some degree of artificial intelligence (text flow detection, extract text from images, etc).